hiulit/Godot-3-2D-Destructible-Objects/README.md

 | --- | --- | --- |
 | `fake_explosions_group` | `String` |  Renames the group's name of the fake explosion particles. |

-This project provides an extra script for creating fake explosion particles........
+This project provides an extra script for creating [fake explosion particles](https://github.com/hiulit/Godot-3-2D-Fake-Explosion-Particles).
+That script uses a group name to be able to find the fake explosion particles more easily.

 ### Debug mode